ATL Protect protects your income when your sick pay runs out.

 - Have an email address and regular internet access as, for environmental reasons and in order to keep the membership contribution as affordable as possible for members, we typically communicate with ATL Protect members by email.

-- Be an ATL member, living and working in the UK on a permanent employment contract in the education sector.
-This is because ATL Protect has been designed and costed for ATL members living and working in permanent employment in the UK.
+- Be an ATL member or an "affiliate" member of ATL (i.e. NUT or NEU member), living and working in the UK on a permanent employment contract in the education sector.
+This is because ATL Protect has been designed and costed for members living and working in permanent employment in the UK.
 If you join ATL Protect and subsequently apply for benefits under ATL Protect and it’s found that you fail to meet the eligibility conditions, you may find that you are not entitled to any payments from ATL Protect and your cover may be cancelled with no refund of membership contributions.

-- Can I join ATL Protect if I’m not an ATL member?+
+- Can I join ATL Protect if I’m not an ATL, NUT, or NEU member?+

-No. ATL Protect is designed specifically for the ATL membership and therefore is open only to ATL members.
-If you are an ATL member when you join ATL Protect but then subsequently leave ATL, you must also cancel your membership of ATL Protect.
+No. ATL Protect is designed specifically for ATL and affiliate members and therefore is open only to members of ATL, NUT, and NEU.
+If you are a member of these unions when you join ATL Protect but then subsequently leave the union, you must also cancel your membership of ATL Protect.
 If you don’t cancel your membership of ATL Protect you may find that you are not entitled to any benefits from ATL Protect and your cover may be cancelled with no refund of membership contributions.

 - Will I have to do a medical to join?+